-"It is too bad that we as Americans are chiefy sible for the mass murder in China.
-Japan's chief a from the U. S. are cotton, oil and gasoline, scrap irou and steel.
-These products are made into deady used to slaughter the defenseless Chinese soldier, and children.
+"It is too bad that we as Americans are chiefly "It is too bad that we as Americans are chelly sible for the mass murder in China.
+Japan's chief in from the U.S. are cotton, oil and gasoline, scrap ind and steel.
+These products are made into deady used to slaughter the defenseless Chinese soldies, and children.
 Japan also buys our machinery, and and aircraft.
-It would be very tragic it these as made products would be used to slaughter Ameri "Let us be neutral in the strictest sense of W Let us help the oppressed and not the aggressor."
+It would be very tragic if these amade products would be used to slaughter Americans and the products would be used to slaughter Americans.

-Let us help the oppressed and not the aggresson, we senator, representative, or any other person comet the legislative body and suggest that we do not retrade agreement with Japan and also suggest that our import tax on Japanese goods."

-at & Sorority
+"Let us be neutral in the strictest sense of the tus help the oppressed and not the aggressor.
+We hardon person comes senator, representative, or any other person comes the legislative body and suggest that we do not retrade agreement with Japan and also suggest that our import tay on Japan and also suggest that? our import tax on Japanese goods." -ANDREW PEDA at & Sorority eta Kappa Chi ew members have been to the Zeta Kappa Chi they are Barbara Stoutargaret Lemieux, Plans made for a sleigh ridto be held some time th.

 OMEGA PSI NEWS formal initiation of mem-the Phi Omega Psi soris held Tuesday, January P.M. at the home of Miss faculty adviser.
 The embers of the sorority ances Van Kirk, Betty Anna Mae Villineuve, Rohrs, Helen Tonge, and acAlevy.
-Plans for the formal dance are being The dance will be held 3, at the Meadoweta Kappa Chi ew members have been to the Zeta Kappa Chi they are Barbara Stoutargaret Lemieux, Plans made for a sleigh ridto be held some time th.
+Plans for the formal dance are being The dance will be held 3, at the Meadownging the carols the ad a hobby party and hts were served.

-ALON SORORITY Kalon Sorority spent feeting of 1939 singing

-carols to those at ew Sanatorium.
-This ual event on the calt only the present ads Loftus, was there, Miss Josselyn, the viser.
+ALON SORORITY Kalon Sorority spent leeting of 1939 singing carols to those ew Sanatorium.
+This iual event on the calt only the present ads Loftus, was there, Miss Josselyn, the t meeting this year huary 15 at the home ummings.